cibernox/cibernox.github.io/source/_posts/2015-02-15-how-to-tamper-requests-with-service-workers.markdown

 I misundestood this until I read [the spec](http://www.w3.org/TR/2015/WD-service-workers-20150205/) and the [article in MDN](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker_API).
-Well, I haven't really read the spec cover to cover, but most of it.
+Well, to be completely honest I haven't really read the spec cover to cover, but read some parts.

-The responses from the server are streams containinig binary data.
 Service Workers is a low level API on purpose, so when we mangle responses we are playing with very low level objects.
+It turns out that the responses from the server are streams containinig binary data.

 Streams can only be consumed once.
-That means that if you read the content of a response and then you forward that response to the browser, the browser will not be able to read it.
+That means that if you read the content of a response and then you forward that response to the browser, the browser will not be able to read it because it has already been consumed.

 Every time you want to mangle a response and the return it, make a clone and mangle the clone instead